Reversible molecular simulation for training classical and machine learning force fields: Results

 As discussed in the Methods, the run time of reversible simulation is similar to that of the forward simulation.
-For water training the run time was 2.7 ms per simulation step on CPU for Lennard-Jones, compared to 2.3 ms for a single forward step.
+For water training (2685 atoms) the run time was 2.7 ms per simulation step on CPU for Lennard-Jones, compared to 2.3 ms for a single forward step.
 In comparison the run time of OpenMM on the same system was 1.2 ms per step on CPU for a standard simulation, so reversible simulation can approach the simulation speed of mature software.
-Optimisation for GPU is left to further work.
+Optimisation for the GPU is left to further work.
 The alternative functional forms add less than 10\% to the run time of Lennard-Jones.
+MACE-OFF23 takes 180 ms per simulation step on one A100 GPU, compared to 120 ms for a single forward step.